Sequoiadendron giganteum: United Kingdom

 The giant sequoia was first brought into cultivation in Britain in 1853 by the horticulturist Patrick Matthew of Perthshire from seeds sent by his botanist son John in California.
 A much larger shipment of seed collected from the Calaveras Grove by William Lobb, acting for the Veitch Nursery near Exeter, arrived in England in December 1853; seed from this batch was widely distributed throughout Europe.

 Growth in Britain is very fast, with the tallest tree, at Benmore in southwest Scotland, reaching 56.4 m in 2014 at age 150 years, and several others from 50–53 m tall; the stoutest is around 12 m in girth and 4 m in diameter, in Perthshire.
 The Royal Botanic Gardens at Kew, and in their second campus at Wakehurst, contain multiple large specimens of the species.
 Biddulph Grange Garden in Staffordshire holds a fine collection of both Sequoiadendron giganteum and Sequoia sempervirens (coast redwood).
-The General Sherman of California has a volume of 1489 m3; by way of comparison, the largest giant sequoias in Great Britain have volumes no greater than 90–100 m3, one example being the 90 m3 specimen in the New Forest.
+The appropriately 2,500 year-old General Sherman of California has a volume of 1489 m3; by way of comparison, the largest giant sequoias in Great Britain have volumes no greater than 90–100 m3, one example being the 90 m3 specimen in the New Forest.

 Sequoiadendron giganteum has gained the Royal Horticultural Society's Award of Garden Merit.

 An avenue of 218 giant sequoias was planted in 1865 near the town of Camberley, Surrey, England.
 The trees have since been surrounded by modern real estate development.

 In 2024, there were 4,949 notable sequoias in the UK.
 There is uncertainty if this is an undercount or overcount of the trees.
 In addition there are an estimated 500,000 younger Sequoiadendron giganteum and Sequoia sempervirens.
-Growing conditions are generally more conducive for these trees than in their native range in the US.
+Growing conditions for these trees are on par with their native range in the US, though reproduction requires human intervention.